apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 }
 ```

-The schema configuration is a JSON string containing following information:
+The schema configuration is a JSON string that contains the following information:
+1. **keys:**
-1. **keys:** This contains the set of keys derived from an input tuple.
+This contains the set of keys derived from an input tuple.
-The *name* field gives the name of the field from input tuple.
+The *name* field stands for the name of the field from input tuple.
 The *type* can be defined for individual keys.
-Also, possible values for individual key can be provides using *enumValues*.
+The probable values for individual keys can be provided using *enumValues*.

+1. **values:**
-1. **values:** This contains the set of fields from an input tuple on which aggregates should be calculated.
+This contains the set of fields from an input tuple on which aggregates are calculated.
-The *name* field gives the name of the field from input tuple.
+The *name* field stands for the name of the field from an input tuple.
 The *type* can be defined for individual keys.
-The *aggregators* can be defined seperately for individual values.
-Only configured aggregator functions will be executed on the value.
+The *aggregators* can be defined separately for individual values.
+Only configured aggregator functions are executed on values.

-1. **timeBuckets:** This can be used to specify the time bucket over which aggregations should happen.
-Possible values are ***"1m", "1h", "1d"***
+1. **timeBuckets:** This can be used to specify the time bucket over which aggregations occur.
+Possible values for timeBuckets are ***"1m", "1h", "1d"***

-1. **dimensions:** This section in schema configuration defines the various combinations of keys which are to be used for grouping the data for aggregate calculations.
-This can be mentioned in *combination* JSON key. *additionalValues* can be used for mentioning any additional aggregators for any *value*.
-For e.g. **impressions:MIN** means for given combination, also calculate "*MIN*" for value "*impression*".
+1. **dimensions:** This defines the combinations of keys that are used for grouping data for aggregate calculations.
+This can be mentioned in *combination* with the JSON key. *additionalValues* can be used for mentioning additional aggregators for any *value*.
+For example, **impressions:MIN** indicates that for a given combination, calculate "*MIN*" for value "*impression*" as well.

-By default, rounded down time as per time bucket is always considered as one of the keys.
+By default, the down time rounded off to the next value as per time bucket is always considered as one of the keys.

 #### Operator Configurations

-This is another set of configuration which will can be used to configure individual operators:
+Operator configurations is another set of configuration that can be used to configure individual operators.

 ##### Properties
 1. **dt.operator.QueryResult.topic:**
-This is the name of the topic on which UI widgets will listen for the results.
+This is the name of the topic on which UI widgets listen for results.
 1. **dt.operator.Query.topic:**
-This is the name of the topic on which Query operator will listen for the queries.
+his is the name of the topic on which Query operator listen for queries.
 1. **dt.operator.QueryResult.numRetries**
-This property tells the maximum number of times the QueryResult operator should retry to send the same data.
-This value is usually set to something high.
+This property indicates the maximum number of times the QueryResult operator should retry sending data.
+This value is usually high.

 ##### Attributes
 1. **dt.operator.DimensionsComputation.attr.PARTITIONER:**
-This tells how many partitions should be created for DimensionsComputation.
-Adding more partitions would process the data in parallel.
-If not provided, default a single partition would be created.
+This attribute determines the number of  partitions for DimensionsComputation.
+Adding more partitions means data is  processed in parallel.
+If this attribute is not provided, a single partition is created.
 Refer to the [Partitioning](#partitioning) section for details on partitioning.
 1. **dt.operator.DimensionsComputation.attr.MEMORY_MB:**
-This tells how much memory should be assigned to DimensionsComputations operator.
-If not provided, it defaults to 1 GB.
+This attribute determines the  memory that should be assigned to the DimensionsComputations operator.
+If this attribute is not provided, the default value of  1 GB is used.
 1. **dt.operator.Store.attr.MEMORY_MB:**
-This tells how much memory should be assigned to DimensionsStore operator.
-If not provided, it defaults to 1 GB.
+This attribute determines the memory that should be assigned the to DimensionsStore operator.
+If this attribute is not provided, the default value of 1 GB is used.
 1. **dt.port.*.attr.QUEUE_CAPACITY**
-This tells how many number of tuples the buffer server can cache without blocking the input stream to the port.
-Under high load its recommended to increase the QUEUE_CAPACITY to a higher value like 32000.
-If not mentioned, this defaults to 1024.
+This attribute determines the number of tuples the buffer server can cache without blocking the input stream to the port.
+For peak activity, we  recommend increasing QUEUE_CAPACITY to a higher value such as 32000.
+If this attribute is not provided, the default value of 1024 is used.

-## Visualization
+## Visualizing Dimensions Computation
-When an application is launched, the visualization of aggregates over time can be seen by adding a widget to a visualization dashboard.
+When Dimension Computation  is launched, the visualization of aggregates over a duration can be seen by adding a widget to a dtDashboard. dtDashboard is the self-service real-time and historical data visualization interface.
+Rapidly gaining insight and reducing time to action provides the greatest value to an organization.
+DataTorrent RTS provides self-service data visualization for the business user enabling them to not only see dashboards and reports an order of magnitude faster, but to also create and share customer reports.To derive more value out of dashboards, you can add widgets to the dashboards.
+Widgets are charts in addition to the default charts that you can see on the dashboard.

-And xxample of a Dashboard UI Widget is as follows:
+And example of a Dashboard UI Widget is as follows:

 ![Dashboard widgets](images/image001.png)

-## Tutorial to Create an Application

-Lets considering an example from Advertising Publisher.
-Let's trace through the steps of how a publisher can go from massive amounts of raw advertisement data to meaningful historical views of their advertisement events.
+## Creating Dimensions Computation application

-Typically advertisement publishers receive a packet of information every time an event happens related to their advertisements.
-Let's say the events a publisher receives look like this:
+Consider an example of the advertising publisher.
+Typically, an advertising publisher receives a packet of information for every event related to their  advertisements.

+### Sample publisher event

+An event might look like this:
 ```java
 public class AdEvent
 {